 Rachel Burchnell, DiAnn Casteel, and I had a fantastic experience during our assignment with Village Volunteers this summer.
 For three weeks, the three of us worked in the Basic School in Atorkor during the week and toured on the weekends.
 This experience was most rewarding due to the superb organization of our In-Country Coordinator in Accra, Gunadiish Nyavie, our Atorkor coordinator Seth Kordorwu, and the school Headmistress, Mr. Beaulah Mensah-Tetteh.
+It is obvious that the Atorkor Development Foundation is quite active in pursuing the best avenues for the community and the schools of their village.
+We were greeted with individuals who were interested in our welfare and appreciative of our efforts to share our ideas.

 First, we were very pleased with our accommodations as the three of us were able to share a room in the family house of the Dufia.
 Although the electricity was off during our stay, we were delighted to have a bathroom with running water for our daily shower.
 Bernard was our caretaker, who furnished us with all the bottled water we desired.
 He also was always trying to accommodate us in various ways, including carrying our luggage up and down our stairs and recharging our night light each day.
 He usually walked with us to lunch and dinner meals at Belinda’s House.
 Belinda made every effort to fix a variety of foods and to accommodate our special food requests.